There Be Trolls

 Though the Comment-Giver-Who-Shall-Not-Be-Named-By-Remaining-Anonymous wanted to shut us down HARD, we’re empowered.
 If they leave our tribe (or left), we wish them well.
 We hope they get their anger dealt with.
 We pray they finally get honest with themselves and start taking positive steps for growth.

 Maybe, just maybe, they’ll stay.
 Maybe, just maybe, they’ll suspend judgment.
-Maybe, just maybe, they will dare greatly.
-Maybe, just maybe, they’ll choose to fight their way out of their mental, emotional and spiritual crab bucket and rediscover a world of compelling opportunity.
+Deep breath…maybe, just maybe, they will dare greatly.
+And maybe, just maybe, they’ll choose to fight their way out of their mental, emotional and spiritual crab bucket and rediscover a world of compelling opportunity.

 And God will still be there with them, but in a fresh way they could not have seen before due to the blindness of their eyes and heart.